 The hard part was never the model.
 It was knowing what to build around it.

 I've always been drawn to problems where the answer isn't obvious yet.
-That curiosity is what led me through a decade of building systems that genuinely mattered — financial platforms where precision is non-negotiable, ML-driven logistics for autonomous vehicles, enterprise tools used by creative teams at some of the world's most recognisable companies.
+That curiosity is what led me through a decade of building systems that genuinely mattered — financial platforms where the right data at the right moment is the difference between a sound decision and a costly one, ML-driven logistics for autonomous vehicles where routing decisions happen faster than human reaction, enterprise tools used by creative teams at some of the world's most recognisable companies.
+Different domains.
+The same underlying question: how do you get people the information they need, exactly when they need it?

 What I love about that journey is what it taught me about craft.
 Every domain had its own definition of quality — and getting good at each one sharpened my instinct for what makes a system trustworthy, not just functional.
 That foundation turned out to be exactly what AI engineering needs most.